My Local Digital Marketing Agency

 Minimize data collection

-According to privacy by default, you can only collect the data that’s relevant and necessary for your services.
+According to privacy, by default, you can only collect the data that’s relevant and necessary for your services.
 If you go down this road, you won’t have to store or analyze any additional data.
 So, there’s nothing that attackers can steal from you.

 Protecting your website